FredKSchott/snowpack/www/_template/getting-started.md

   "scripts": {
 +   "start": "snowpack dev",
-    "test": "echo \"Error: no test specified\" && exit 1"
+    "test": "echo \"Error: no test specified\" && exit 1" },

-  },

 ```

-Now you can run this on the command line to start the dev server
+Now you can run this on the command line to start the Snowpack dev server

 ```
 npm run start